cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/resources/Bandwidth.rst

 .. java:package:: org.cloudbus.cloudsim.resources
    :noindex:

-.. java:type:: public final class Bandwidth extends ResourceAbstract
+.. java:type:: public final class Bandwidth extends ResourceManageableAbstract

    Represents the Bandwidth (BW) capacity of a PM or VM in Megabits/s.
+Such a class allows managing the BW capacity and allocation.

    :author: Manoel Campos da Silva Filho